 - epididymal cyst – a lump caused by a collection of fluid in the epididymis

-- testicular torsion – a sudden painful swelling that occurs when a testicle becomes twisted (this is a medical emergency and requires surgery as soon as possible)
+- testicular torsion – a sudden painful swelling that happens when a testicle becomes twisted (this is a medical emergency and requires surgery as soon as possible)

 - epididymitis – a chlamydia infection in the epididymis can cause inflammation, swelling and tenderness inside the scrotum (ball sack); a few men will notice that the whole of the scrotum is red and tender (this is called epididymo-orchitis)

-- testicular cancer – an estimated 4 in 100 lumps are cancer, so this is an uncommon cause of lumps
+- testicular cancer – an uncommon cause of lumps

 What are the signs of testicular cancer?